A balanced school education is essential in helping your child to develop as a well-rounded individual with a wide range of interests and knowledge.

 The Parade College Music Department has a longstanding history of providing students with a large variety of musical experiences, and our music programme is renowned for the wide range of opportunities it offers students, both in private tuition and in various ensembles.

 We openly encourage all students to achieve excellence through their participation in the Instrumental Music Program and in a wide range of extra-curricular musical activities.
 A compulsory semester of Music in Year 7 leads to carefully structured Music elective subjects from Year 8 onwards.
 Options at VCE level include Music Performance (Solo) and Music (Sound Production).
-Strongly supported by our experienced educators and musician classroom and instrumental music staff, our boys develop self-confidence, self-esteem, teamwork skills, and above all, an enjoyment of lifelong musical appreciation.
+Strongly supported by our experienced educators and musician classroom and instrumental music staff, our students develop self-confidence, self-esteem, teamwork skills, and above all, an enjoyment of lifelong musical appreciation.

 Beyond the pride students feel from learning an instrument, the Parade Music Programme fosters engagement, creativity, perseverance and the unique experience of playing alongside fellow students in and out of the school setting, and promotes the College within the wider community through its involvement in local and wider community events throughout the year.
 The Music Department is committed to student excellence, and many College ensembles have performed at interstate and international levels, whilst also fostering relationships with many local community organisations to provide support to our neighbours.
 Highlights in the Parade Music calendar include the Generations in Jazz festival, held annually in Mt.
 Gambier, the ACC Accent on Music Concert performed at Hamer Hall, and Parade’s own annual Battle of the Bands and Christmas Carols ‘Under the Cross’ concerts.